Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks - ExBulletin

 Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks

-NEW YORK (AP) Wall Street slides on Thursday, weighed down by a sharp decline in The Walt disney Co. and growing fears about the health of some US banks.
+NEW YORK (AP) Wall Street fell slightly on Thursday, weighed down by a sharp decline in The Walt disney Co. and growing fears about the health of some US banks.

-Disney was one of the heaviest dragging forces in the market.
+Disney was one of the heavy hitters out there.
 It fell 8.7% after it said it lost streaming subscribers in the US and Canada last quarter, which surprised analysts.
 This is despite its earnings and revenue for the last quarter roughly matching Wall Street forecasts.

-Some banks battered by the mini-panic in the industry were also under heavy pressure again, and PacWest Bancorp fell 22.2% after saying it saw 9.5% of its deposits leave last week.
+Some banks battered by the mini-panic in the industry were also under heavy pressure again, and PacWest Bancorp sank 22.7% after saying it saw 9.5% of its deposits leave last week.
 He said the majority of the theft happened in two days after reports said the bank was talking to potential investors and partners, raising concerns for its customers.

-Investors are looking for the next possible victim after high interest rates contributed to the failure of three high-profile U.S. banks since March.
+Investors are looking for the next possible victim in the US banking sector after high interest rates led to three high-profile bankruptcies since March.

-The fall was also Platoon Interactive, which fell 7.9%.
+The fall was also Platoon Interactive, which fell 8.9%.
 It is offering free seatposts after the recall of 2.2 million of its exercise bikes.
-The assembly may break while someone is driving it.
+The assembly may break while someone is mounting it.

-A report that showed inflation at the wholesale level was a little cooler last month than economists expected helped provide some support for the broader market.
+A report showing that wholesale-level inflation was a little cooler last month than economists expected helped limit losses for the broader market.
 This followed a report the previous day which showed that consumer inflation was also behaving broadly as expected.

-The reports reinforced expectations on Wall Street that the Federal Reserve will refrain from raising interest rates again at its next meeting in June.
+The reports helped reaffirm Wall Street’s expectations that the Federal Reserve will refrain from raising interest rates again at its next meeting in June.
 It would be the first time this had happened in over a year.

 The Fed raised rates at a breakneck pace to tame the worst inflation in decades.
 Inflation has fallen from its peak a year ago, but high rates have also depressed investment prices, helped cause turmoil in the banking sector and slowed the economy enough that many investors prepare for a recession later this year.

 A separate report on Thursday said more workers had filed for unemployment benefits last week than expected.
-This is bad news for workers and adds to concerns about a potential recession, as the labor market has been one of the main pillars remaining to support the economy.
+This is bad news for workers and adds to concerns about a potential recession, as the labor market has been one of the main pillars of the economy.

-But a cooling labor market would also contain a silver lining for the Fed, which fears an overly warm labor market could lead to upward pressure on inflation.
+But a cooling labor market would also benefit the Fed, which fears an overly hot labor market could put upward pressure on inflation.

 The Fed, meanwhile, said it was unsure of its next move, but does not expect a rate cut this year if things go as planned.